Marouf Tchakei

-Marouf Tchakei (born 15 December 1995) is a Togolese footballer who plays as a midfielder for ASKO Kara and the Togo national team.
+Marouf Tchakei (born 15 December 1995) is a Togolese footballer who plays as a midfielder for Tanzanian Premier League club Fountain Gate and the Togo national team.

 International career

 Tchakei made his debut with the Togo national team in a 0–0 2020 African Nations Championship qualification tie with Benin on 28 July 2019.

+Career statistics

+International

+Scores and results list Togo's goal tally first, score column indicates score after each Tchakei goal.